colygon/frogable/README.md

 **Note**: Ports are automatically detected.
 If the default port is in use, the next available port will be assigned.

 ## Troubleshooting
-- **Database migration conflicts**: If you upgraded from a previous Claudable version and run into database errors, reset the Prisma database so it matches the latest schema:
+- **Database migration conflicts**: If you upgraded from a previous Frogable version and run into database errors, reset the Prisma database so it matches the latest schema:
   ```bash
   npm run prisma:reset
   ```